The Tideway Scheme: Taking a look at the Uk's largest infrastructure projects and where they are now

 2016 - Primary work completed, and main works preliminary construction begins

-2018 - the start of tunnelling
+2018 - The start of tunnelling

 2019 - Secondary lining begins

-2022 - end of the tunnelling
+2022 - End of the tunnelling

 Where is the Tideway Scheme currently?